All Episodes

 Voters are smart.

-Voters, especially active engaged listeners, such as our members of this audience know full well what happens after they elect somebody to office, and if they fail and they're unhappy with them and they're unsatisfied with their campaign for re-election, then out they go.
+And if they fail and they're unhappy with them and they're unsatisfied with their campaign for re-election, then out they go.

-And that's what happened in uh in November.
+And that's what happened in November.

-I'm now running the country, so all the talk about irrelevancy was irrelevant anyway.
+But anyway, the immigration debate, I'm now running the country, so all that talk about irrelevancy was irrelevant anyway.

 And as usual, ladies and gentlemen, utilizing talent on loan from God.